 Patient will present as → a 15-year-old boy with severe lower abdominal pain that awoke him from sleep about 3 hours ago.
-The pain is sharp and radiates to the left thigh.
+The pain is sharp and radiates to the right thigh.
 While in the emergency room, the patient experiences one episode of vomiting.
 He denies any fever, dysuria, or chills.
 The mom reports a childhood history of cryptorchidism.
-Physical examination reveals normal vitals with blood pressure 100/60 and a temperature of 98.6F.
+Physical examination reveals normal vitals with a blood pressure of 100/60 and a temperature of 98.6F.
 Abdominal examination is relatively benign.
-Scrotal examination reveals an elevated left testis that is diffusely tender.
-Lifting of the left testicle does not relieve pain and there is a loss of a cremasteric reflex.
-Transillumination test is negative.
-Doppler ultrasound shows absent blood flow.
+Scrotal examination reveals an elevated right testis that is diffusely tender.
+Lifting of the right testicle DOES NOT relieve pain, and there is a loss of the cremasteric reflex.
+The transillumination test is negative.
+Doppler ultrasound shows absent blood flow in the right testis, consistent with testicular torsion.
+Management includes emergency surgical detorsion and bilateral orchiopexy to prevent recurrence.
+The patient’s prognosis depends on prompt surgical intervention, ideally within 6 hours of symptom onset.

 To watch this and all of Joe Gilboy PA-C's video lessons you must be a member.
 Members can log in here or join now.